jewettaij/moltemplate/doc/doc_mol22lt.md

 ## Working with multiple chains

-As a workaround, if your MOL2 file contains multiple chains, split it into multiple MOL2 files (one per chain).
+If your MOL2 file contains multiple chains, split it into multiple MOL2 files (one per chain).
 Then convert each file separately.
 Afterwards, if you want to define a large molecular complex